jaymagrob/sei-project-4/README.md

 ![New project screenshot](frontend/src/assets/ss_newprojectpage.png)

-With full CRUD functionality, the user also has the ability to register, login, create a project, edit project and add, edit and delete tasks within projects.
+With full CRUD functionality, the user also can register, login, create a project, edit the project and add, edit and delete tasks within projects.

-The user has to be logged in and can only see and edit boards that are a memeber of.
+The user has to be logged in and can only see and edit boards that are a member of.

 ![Board with tasks screenshot](frontend/src/assets/ss_projectandtask.png)

 Above is an image of a board in Skarpa.
 The user has three others assigned to the board and two tasks that have been created.

-The below is a code snippet from the user multiple selete component.
-This was created when the board component did mount and the data was passed as a prop to both the board commponent and then each tasks component.
+Below is a code snippet from the user multiple select components.
+This was created when the board component did mount and the data was passed as a prop to both the board component and then each tasks component.

 ```JavaScript
     try {